 Professor Population Health

 Jessica Kiefte-de Jong is professor of Population Health with emphasis on lifestyle and lifecourse research and head of research at the department of Public Health and Primary in LUMC.
 She is member of the Dutch Health Council Committee on dietary recommendations for pregnant women and children up to 2 years, and board member of the Dutch Academy of Nutritional Sciences and the Dutch Innovation Centre of Lifestyle Medicine – Lifestyle4Health.
 She is also Dekker Laureate of the Dutch Heart Foundation.

 Prevention, Population Health and Disease Management

 The research line of Jessica Kiefte-de Jong is embedded in the Department of Public Health and Primary Care and the Campus The Hague of the Leiden University Medical Center (LUMC).
 She is involved in the LUMC research programme Prevention, Population Health and Disease Management – PrePod where she focusses on the LUMC themes lifestyle, prevention and lifecourse.
 In particular within the Interdisciplinary Population Health Living lab of the LUMC- Campus The Hague her efforts concentrates around the identification of vulnerable groups to provide targeted prevention interventions.
 In addition to nutrition and lifestyle, she also studies the psychosocial and physical environment, eg. with regard to syndemics in this regard.
 She leads the study on food insecurity among disadvantaged families in the Hague and she is PI of the TEACHLIFE project, that studies teachable moments towards lifestyle change in healthcare.
-She also supervises projects on risk and resilience factors related to vulnerability in the first 1000 days, in close collaboration with the Juliana’s children’s Hospital in The Hague, which focusses on the identification of South Asian children at risk for cardiometabolic problems.
+She also supervises projects on risk and resilience factors related to vulnerability in the first 1000 days, in close collaboration with the National Solid Start Programme and the National Institute of Public Health and the Environment.